 (There are more but I feel like those are the most important ones)

 Go to the Mercat Central de València

 The building itself is already absolutely beautiful.
-The light that enters the colourful window panels through the roof are really unique and give it a vintage touch.
+The light that enters the colorful window panels through the roof is really unique and gives it a vintage touch.
 The market is full of all kinds of food stands.
-You will find a variety of fish, meat, fruit and food-to-go stands.
+You will find a variety of fish, meat, fruit, and food-to-go stands.
 Apart from that also souvenir shops, restaurants and (of course) local wines.
 I recommend you to try the local aqua de horchata here.

 Have some drinks at Mercat de Colón

 The Mercat de Colón used to be a market.
 But now it is a dining and shopping center.
 It is the perfect location to have some drinks in the afternoon, and maybe to just stay until the evening.
 There are many bars with a lot of seating options.

 How about trying Agua de Valencia here?
 (Typical Alcoholic Beverage that contains orange juice, champagne and gin)